ECTS

 2.1.b.4.-Influence of hybridization

-2.2.c.1.-Effects that vary the electron density on the nitrogen atom
+2.2.c.1.-Effects that cause variations in electron density on the nitrogen atom

 2.2.d.-Neutral oxygenated bases